By Simone Frenchie

 It not only acts as a working farm but also produces delicious, celebrated wines, cheeses, fresh fruit and vegetables, preserves, and staggeringly beautiful homeware.
 Not to mention teas and olive oils.
 You can stay in the hotel and even treat yourself to a spa visit.
 It really has everything.
 It really is heaven.

 Spring walks in the gardens to see the jubilant clivia lilies—all 7000 of them—in the warming days or autumn’s gourds and pumpkins displayed in all shades of squash along the cleverly named ‘Puff Adder,’ a snaking, serpentine walkway.
-The dreamy ponds and streams around the garden are populated with lotus and waterblommetjies (edible water flowers usually used in soups and stews In South Africa).
+The dreamy ponds and streams around the garden are populated with lotus and waterblommetjies (edible water flowers usually used in soups and stews in South Africa).

 Whiling away late afternoon sunshine days while wine tasting in their dedicated wine tasting space with lit fires in the winter, you can choose between tastings of seven wines or even an ‘express tasting’ of three.